-Pupils will follow the AQA syllabus which is used both in French and German.
-The AQA course is designed to encourage the understanding and application of authentic practical language in normal day to day situations whilst at the same time enabling pupils to develop their understanding of the language, its culture, its grammar and its structures.
+Pupils will follow the Edexcel syllabus.
+This course is designed to encourage the understanding and application of authentic practical language in normal day to day situations whilst at the same time enabling pupils to develop their understanding of the language, its culture, its grammar and its structures.
+Grade awarded 9 - 1.